Payum/Payum/docs/stripe/store-card-and-use-later.md

-# Store credit card and use later.
+# Stripe.
+Store credit card and use later.

 In this chapter we show how to store a credit card safely and use in future.
 A customer enter the card once and billed later without the need to reenter it again.